Diocese of Orlando

-The Diocese of Orlando (Dioecesis Orlandensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in central Florida in the United States.
+The Diocese of Orlando (Dioecesis Orlandensis) is a diocese of the Catholic Church in central Florida in the United States.
 St. James Cathedral serves as the seat of the diocese.
-Since 2010, the bishop is John Gerard Noonan.
+The bishop is John Gerard Noonan.

-The Diocese of Orlando is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Miami.

 Statistics

 The Diocese of Orlando encompasses about 9611 mi2, spanning the Orange, Osceola, Seminole, Marion, Lake, Volusia, Brevard, Polk, and Sumter counties.
 The Kennedy Space Center and Walt Disney World are located within the diocese.

-As of 2025, the diocese contained 80 parishes, 11 missions, two minor basilicas, and 38 schools.
-In 2011, the estimated population of the diocese was approximately 400,923 Catholics.
-There were 208 priests, 87 religious nuns, and 181 permanent deacons.

 History

-Background
+1700 to 1800

-By the early 1700s, the Spanish Franciscans had established a network of 40 missions in what is now Northern and Central Florida.
+By the early 1700s, the Spanish Franciscans had established a network of forty missions in what is now Northern and Central Florida.
 However, raids by British settlers and their Creek Native American allies from the Carolinas eventually shut down the missions.

 After the end of the French and Indian War in 1763, Spain ceded all of Florida to Great Britain for the return of Cuba.
 Given the antagonism of Protestant Great Britain to Catholicism, the majority of the Catholic population in Florida fled to Cuba.
-After the American Revolution, Spain regained control of Florida in 1784.
-In 1793, the Vatican changed the jurisdiction for Florida Catholics from Havana to the Apostolic Vicariate of Louisiana and the Two Floridas, based in New Orleans.
+After the American Revolution ended in 1783, Spain regained control of Florida in 1784.
+In 1793, the Vatican changed the jurisdiction for Florida Catholics from Havana, Cuba, to the Apostolic Vicariate of Louisiana and the Two Floridas, based in New Orleans.

+1800 to 1900

 In the Adams–Onís Treaty of 1819, Spain ceded all of Florida to the United States, which established the Florida Territory in 1821.

-In 1825, Pope Leo XII erected the Vicariate of Alabama and Florida, which included all of Florida, based in Mobile Alabama.
+In 1825, Pope Leo XII erected the Vicariate of Alabama and Florida, which included all of Florida, based in Mobile, Alabama.
 In 1858, Pius IX moved Florida into a new Apostolic Vicariate of Florida, which in 1870 was converted into the Diocese of St. Augustine.
 The new diocese covered all of Florida except for the Florida Panhandle region.

-In 1898, St. Paul's Church was dedicated in Daytona Beach, the first Catholic church in that community.
-The first Catholic church in Brevard County was St. Joseph, dedicated in 1914.
+The first Catholic church in Ocala was St. Philip Neri, a clapboard structure built in 1883.
+Today the parish is called Blessed Trinity.In 1898, St. Paul's Church was dedicated in Daytona Beach, the first Catholic church in that community.